cakephp/docs/en/development/configuration.rst

 Key
     Value
-driver
+datasource
-    The name of the database driver this configuration array is for.
+    The name of the datasource this configuration array is for.
-    Examples: mysql, postgres, sqlite, pear-drivername,
+    Examples: Database/Mysql, Database/Postgres, Database/Sqlite.
-    adodb-drivername, mssql, oracle, or odbc.
-Note that for non-database sources (e.g. LDAP, Twitter), leave this blank and use "datasource". persistent
+    You can use :term:`plugin syntax` to indicate plugin datasource to use. persistent
     Whether or not to use a persistent connection to the database. host